tddfellow/tddfellow.github.io/source/_posts/2017-02-03-learning-test-driven-development-with-javascript-laws-of-tdd.markdown

 ## Basics of Test-Driven Development

+A test is a single program, procedure or function, that executes our system under the test and verifies that it works as expected.
+System under the test is any kind of other program, part of the program or library, procedure or function.
+System under the test is called SUT for short.
+SUT is the code that executes with a purpose of satisfying needs of our end users.
+Using the term "end user" we mean actual people using our system via the user interface (graphical and non-graphical), and other automated systems using our system via application programming interface (for short, API).
+Different term for the "end user" is "consumer of the system".
+Another term for the SUT is "production code" - we are going to use the latter, as it is used in Test-Driven Development much more often.

 Test-Driven Development is based on a simple concept of writing production code only when there is a failing test that demands that production code for it to pass.

 - what is a test?
+- what is a system under the test?
 - what is a failing test?
 - what is a passing test?
 - what is a production code?